 When submitting on paper, either by fax or mail, Medicare has 60 days to process your application.
 Be sure to choose one method of submitting.
 If duplicate applications are submitted (one by fax and one by mail), this can slow the process down and take longer than 60 days to process.

-If you choose to submit via Internet Based PECOS, the application should be approved in 45 days.
-With that, CMS encourages providers to choose the Internet Based PECOS system to enroll.
+If you choose to submit via Internet-based PECOS, the application should be approved in 45 days.
+With that, CMS encourages providers to choose the Internet-based PECOS system to enroll.

 You can start to see patients on the date you enter on your application as the “effective date.”
 Most practices will hold claims until the application is approved and then submit.

-Verifying Enrolment and Validation
+Verifying Enrollment and Validation

 You can go to Ordering and Referring Report to verify if your name and NPI is present.
 This file is updated every two weeks.
 If you are not enrolled, visit the CMS website to learn how.
 All enrollment applications, including those submitted over the Internet, require verification of the information reported.
 Sometimes, Medicare enrollment contractors may request additional information in order to process the enrollment application.
-Waiting too long to begin this process could mean that your enrollment application may not be processed prior to the implementation date of the ordering/referring Phase 2 provider edits.
+Waiting too long to begin this process could mean that your enrollment application may not be processed prior to the implementation date of the ordering/referring Phase 2 provider edits

 Resources from the Academy